scala/scala/README.md

     the version you published locally is binary compatible, i.e., if the current `starr` is a 2.12.x release and not a milestone / RC.

-The last step is required to resolve modules (scala-xml, scala-partest, etc).
+The last step is required to resolve modules (scala-partest, etc).
 It assumes that the module releases for the current `starr` work (in terms of binary compatibility) with the local starr that you published locally.
 A full bootstrap requires re-building the all the modules.
 On our CI this is handled by the